 Interest payable for Notes issued under the Programme may be calculated by reference to certain benchmarks, being EURIBOR, STIBOR and NIBOR, as defined in the Terms and Conditions.
-The benchmarks are provided by the European Money Market Institute (EURIBOR), the Swedish Financial Benchmark Facility (a subsidiary of Global Rate Set Systems Ltd.) (STIBOR) and Norske Finansielle Referanser AS (NIBOR).
-At the date of this Base Prospectus, Swedish Financial Benchmark Facility AB is not registered as an administrator in the register provided by the European Securities and Markets Authority (ESMA) pursuant to Article 36 of Regulation (EU) 2016/1011 on in-dices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the "Benchmark
+The benchmarks are provided by the European Money Market Institute (EURIBOR), the Swedish Financial Benchmark

-Regulation") but has on 27 December 2021 submitted an application with the Swedish FSA to be authorised as an administrator under the Benchmark Regulation.
-The European Money Market Institute was registered 2 July 2019 and Norske Finansielle Referanser AS was registered on 13 October 2020.
+Facility (STIBOR) and Norske Finansielle Referanser AS (NIBOR).
+Swedish Financial Benchmark Facility AB is registered as an administrator in the register provided by the European Securities and Markets Authority (ESMA) pursuant to Article 36 of Regulation (EU) 2016/1011 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the "Benchmark Regulation").
+Swedish Financial Benchmark Facility AB was authorised by the Swedish FSA as an administrator on 21 April 2021.
+The European Money Market Institute was registered 2 July 2019 and Norske Finansielle Referanser AS was registered on 13 October 2020 as administrators under the Benchmark Regulation.